Kelvin Smith Library

 One of the reasons Advanced Search Spaces have multiple boxes is to address this problem.

-The example below shows in a database with a huge number of records, how significant term versus phrase searching can be.
+The example below shows how significant term versus phrase searching can be:

 In the example below a RILM record has been analyzed in terms of how the database fields related to various indexes:

 All of the examples above show pre-search limiting, but limiting can usually be done before or after a search.
 A current example of post-search limiting is the sidebar which displays in some interfaces after you have executed your search: